AlekseyCherepanov/john-devkit/README.md

 After the first run (for each format), you need to cd into JohnTheRipper/src/ , rerun ./configure script (otherwise you'll get "Unknown ciphertext format name requested") and rerun the command.

+## Files layout

+`algo_*.py` are abstract definitions of crypto primitives written in DSL.

+`bytecode_main.py` is the main library to transform intermediate representation.

+`format_john_*.py` are config files to output certain formats for john.

+`lang_main.py` and `lang_spec.py` contain support code for DSL.

+`LICENSE.jtr` contains license agreement of John the Ripper (`doc/LICENSE` from John the Ripper).

+`output_c.py` is the main library to output C code.

+`parsing.h` and `parsing_plug.c` are a draft of library to parse hashes by Alexander Cherepanov.

+`README.md` is this readme file.

+`run_format_raw.sh` is a script to call `format_john_*.py` quickly for "raw" formats, call disassembler and count instructions/size of crypt_all() method.

+`slides_2015-05-26_phdays_v.src.org` is a textual source of slides for PHDays V. See below.

+`t_raw.c` is a C template for "raw" formats.
+It contains padding and byteswap for endianity fix.
+It is derived from code of John the Ripper.
+See below about its license.

+`util_ui.py` is a miscellaneous library.

 ## Slides for PHDays V

+Benchmarks demonstrated at PHDays V are quite inaccurate: raw-sha256 and raw-sha224 are more likely to be only 12% over John the Ripper's speed.

 Source file of slides for talk about john-devkit at PHDays V is in `slides_2015-05-26_phdays_v.src.org`

-The slides contain code example from Keccak (from [JohnTheRipper/src/KeccakF-1600-unrolling.macros](https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/src/KeccakF-1600-unrolling.macros) ) and code example from NetBSD's libcrypt (from [here](https://github.com/rumpkernel/netbsd-userspace-src/blob/3280867f12bbd346f39d5a4efb41fcf9b087bf33/lib/libcrypt/hmac_sha1.c) ).
+The slides contain code example from Keccak (from [JohnTheRipper/src/KeccakF-1600-unrolling.macros](https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/src/KeccakF-1600-unrolling.macros)) and code example from NetBSD's libcrypt (from [here](https://github.com/rumpkernel/netbsd-userspace-src/blob/3280867f12bbd346f39d5a4efb41fcf9b087bf33/lib/libcrypt/hmac_sha1.c)).
 Everything else is under the following license:

 `Copyright © 2015 Aleksey Cherepanov <lyosha@openwall.com>`